nikospara/angular-require-lazy/README.md

 1. Clone the GIT repository
 2. `npm instal`
+3. `bower install`
-3. `node app.js` to run the server
+4. `node app.js` to run the server
-4. Hit `http://localhost:8110/app.html` (this is the unbuilt-development version of the application)
+5. Hit `http://localhost:8110/app.html` (this is the unbuilt-development version of the application)

 Build, test and run
 -------------------

-(Steps 1 & 2 above are prerequisites)
+(Steps 1, 2 & 3 above are prerequisites)

 (NOTE: There used to be a standalone script based build system; this was deprecated and removed in favor of Grunt.)